maggieyam/Pintellect/README.md

 * To Edit or delete boards:
   * On board's index page, hover over any board and click on the edit icon.

+### Follows
+* To follow or unfollow a user:
+   * Click on the pin you are interested in.
+On that pin's show page, click the "follow" button to follow and click "following" to unfollow.

  ### Profile
 * To Edit user profile: